 What are the treatment options?

-Treatment should always be tailored to your symptoms, your age, and whether you wish to preserve fertility:
+Treatment should always be tailored to your symptoms, your age, and whether you wish to preserve fertility.
+In my practice, I spend time going through every option so that each woman can make a fully informed choice.

-- Hysterectomy: Definitive treatment for women who have completed their families and have severe symptoms.
+Hysterectomy — definitive treatment for women who have completed their families and have severe symptoms.
+This can often be performed laparoscopically or vaginally, with shorter recovery times than open surgery.

 Not all fibroids need treatment.
 The right approach depends on your symptoms, their impact on your life, and your future plans.
 A thorough assessment with specialist ultrasound is the essential first step.